karafede/PRIORITY/README.md

 session["result_variable"] = dataset_result.to_json()
 ```

-In the **html/javascript** code, the commnad line creating a variable of data from the session variable is:
+In the **html-css-javascript** code, the commnad line creating a variable of data from the session variable is:
 ```
 var data = JSON.parse(JSON.stringify({{session["result_variable"] | tojson | safe}}));
    data = "[" + data + "]";